-The Louise Kreher Forest Ecology Preserve is a 120 acre track, comprising seven natural habitats, including special points of interest such as the Longleaf Pine Demonstration Forest, Wildflower Trail, Boulder Ridge, Butterfly and Vegetable Gardens, Hidden Falls and the old Homestead.
+The Louise Kreher Forest Ecology Preserve, also known as the Kreher Preserve and Nature Center, is a 120 acre track, comprising seven natural habitats, including special points of interest such as the Longleaf Pine Demonstration Forest, Wildflower Trail, Boulder Ridge, Butterfly and Vegetable Gardens, Hidden Falls and the old Homestead.
 A conveniently located nature playground invites children to explore a play space offering a rich, naturalistic experience complete with mounds, ditches, logs, tunnels, fallen trees, boulders and some creative structures including a beaver lodge, tree house and eagles nest.

-The Forest Ecology Preserve has much to offer for all ages, including ongoing environmental education programs and workshops.
+The Kreher Preserve and Nature Center has much to offer for all ages, including ongoing environmental education programs and workshops.
 Visit the Preserve’s Upcoming Events calendar for complete information about scheduled activities.
 Read visitor reviews and suggestions for our area at tripadvisor.com.